patrikx3/gitlist/README.md

  You will love it to work it on OpenWrt.
 Provides multiple themes with dark mode - 11 light and 5 dark.
 Code editor with syntax highlighting, editable files.
 All changes in the original fork are synced with the enhanced version.
 100% responsive with Bootstrap 3.
 Latest Fontawesome for icons.
 The markdown engine uses Emojis with Twitter's Emojis.
 Besides, the commits and logs are parsed as Markdown and Emojis.

+## Beware
+If you use other than UTF-8 encoded files, you could get incorrect results, as it does not do converting, it only works with UTF-8.

 # Live demo

 [http://gitlist.patrikx3.com/](http://gitlist.patrikx3.com/)